 What Is the Zostavax Vaccine?

-The Zostavax vaccine has been the only available vaccine for herpes zoster (commonly referred to as shingles) in the U.S. since its FDA approval in 2006.
+The Zostavax vaccine became the first available vaccine for herpes zoster (commonly referred to as shingles) in the U.S. when it was approved by the FDA in 2006.
 Zostavax manufacturer Merck reports that the vaccine has been administered more than 36 million times in the last 10 years.

 The vaccination is approved by the FDA for people 50 years and older, but the CDC only recommends routine use in people 60 years and older.

 Shingles causes a painful rash or blisters along one side of the body.
 The virus is caused by the chickenpox virus (varicella zoster), which can become active after years of lying dormant in nerve tissue.
 The dormant virus can reactivate when the immune system is weakened due to age or illness, long after the patient first contracted chickenpox.

 The Zostavax vaccine uses a weakened strain of the varicella zoster virus (chickenpox) to activate the immune system.
 By fighting the weakened strain, the immune system can build immunity to the virus.

 For patients who have suppressed immune systems due to diseases like cancer or AIDS, even a weakened version of the virus can cause serious harm.